 This is an excerpt from the Scala Cookbook, 2nd Edition.
 This is Recipe 23.9, Simulating Dynamic Typing with Union Types.

-You have a situation where it would be helpful if a value could represent one of several different types, without requiring those types to be part of a class hierarchy.
+When using Scala 3, you have a situation where it would be helpful if a value could represent one of several different types, without requiring those types to be part of a class hierarchy.
 Because the types aren’t part of a class hierarchy, you’re essentially declaring them in a dynamic way, even though Scala is a statically-typed language.

 In Scala 3, a union type is a value that can be one of several different types.
 Union types can be used in several ways.